Getting Rid of Our Stuff

 Sell It, Donate It, Discard It.

-Our first step in getting ready to leave for our European travel adventure is to get rid of our stuff.
-We'll sell, donate, or discard almost everything we have.
+Our first step in getting ready to leave for our long-term continuous travel adventure is to get rid of our stuff.
+We'll sell, donate, or discard almost everything we own.
 We plan to keep somewhere in the ballpark of 6-12 boxes that we’ll store at a parent’s house.

 Depending on how much stuff you have, the first option can be dramatically expensive.
 The more stuff you have, the larger the storage unit.
 If you opt to keep your apartment or house, you then have the cost of securing your belongings and the intangible cost of worry and lack of ‘freedom’ by always being attached to your stuff in some way or another.